Fox Bet Super 6 offers two chances to win total of $500G in NFL Playoffs Divisional Round

 ATLANTA MAN WINS $50G FOX BET SUPER 6 DEBATE GAME JACKPOT

 Each game offers the chance to win $250,000 for a lucky player by correctly answering six questions about the upcoming game.

-The Bucs-Saints jackpot also includes a Ford F-150 truck.
+Bradshaw has already given away more than $3.6 million since the contest started in 2019 and now he's throwing in a 2021 Ford F-150 truck for the Bucs-Saints contest winner.

 Tom Brady’s Tampa Bay Buccaneers head to the Superdome to face Drew Brees and the New Orleans Saints in a matchup of future Hall of Famers.